satra124/emco-base-test/docs/design/Logical_Clouds.md

         type: certificate

 The namespace can also be renamed.
 This will be the namespace name that EMCO will create in every cluster associated with this Logical Cloud.
-Logical Clouds that don't specify a `level` field will automatically default to Standard and consequently expect the namespace to be provided.
+Logical Clouds that don't specify a `level` field will automatically default to Standard/Privileged and consequently expect the namespace to be provided.

 **Second**, the creation of User Permissions (which get translated to Role/RoleBindings or Cluster/ClusterRoleBindings in Kubernetes):